 What is malware?

-Malware, or malicious software, is a type of a program or a file that is harmful to your computer.
-Scammers use it to compromise your device or its functions, steal your data, etc.
+Malware, or malicious software, is a type of program or a file that is harmful to your computer.
+Scammers and hackers use it to compromise your device or its functions, steal your data, etc.

-For example, your device can be injected with malware which searches for sensitive information (like passwords or bank account details) and sends it back to the attacker.
+For example, your device can be injected with malware that searches for sensitive information (like passwords or bank account details) and sends it back to the attacker.

 What are the types of malware?

 The most common types of malware are:

-- Spyware is a type of malware designed to spy on users’ activities.
+- Spyware: designed to spy on users’ activities.

-- Bot is a software designed to perform a specific operation automatically.
-Bots are not always malicious, sometimes they are used for internet auctions, online gaming, etc.
+- Bot: designed to perform a specific operation continuously and automatically.
+Bots are not always malicious; sometimes, they are used for internet auctions, online gaming, etc.

 - Adware: automatically delivers annoying advertisements;

 How do you get malware?

 There are many methods on how malicious software gets into your device.
 Hackers get crafty to think of new ways to get you.
 Many of these infection routes rely on the human factor, i.e., you, the user doing something, which is the reason why antivirus software and VPNs can’t completely block malware infections.